amarkmcconn/Week-3-Project/README.md

 // should I create a separate function to evaluate final string?
 // it would take up too many lines to enter all the combos that need to replaced with the words below. forEach loop?
-Test 8 "It should return all the numbers that contain a 3 in it"
+Test 8 "It should return Won't you be my neighbor? for all the numbers that contain a 3 in it"
 Code: c
 Expected Output: [0,3,13]